Georgina Brackenbury: Life

 Georgina and Marie were sentenced to six weeks in prison after they joined a WSPU stunt at the House of Commons.
 This was the "pantechnicon raid" when a furniture van (pantechnicon) was used as a "Trojan Horse" to get twenty suffragettes to the House of Commons.
-When they were close both Maria and Geiorgina joined the many who tried to rush their way into the lobby.
+When they were close both Maria and Georgina joined the many who tried to rush their way into the lobby.
 They met surprised police who manhandled women to the ground, more than once, as they rushed to approach the doors.